lethang7794/aws-sa-associate-saac03/0000-notes/0500-AWS_FUNDAMENTALS.md

 >
 > and the "Public Internet" Zone

-> What is "Public Internet" Zone?
+> [!NOTE] What is "Public Internet" Zone?

-> What is "AWS Public" Zone?
+> [!NOTE] What is "AWS Public" Zone?

-> What is "AWS Private" Zone?
+> [!NOTE] What is "AWS Private" Zone?

-> How to access services in "AWS Private" Zone?
+> [!NOTE] How to access services in "AWS Private" Zone?

-> How AWS Private services access services in "AWS Public" Zone?
+> [!NOTE] How AWS Private services access services in "AWS Public" Zone?

-> How can on-premise access "AWS Private" Zone?
+> [!NOTE] How can on-premise access "AWS Private" Zone?

 ## AWS Global Infrastructure (14:53)